wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-devices/includes/5-enroll-ios-devices.md

 ### Download the Intune public key certificate

 This is required to create the token.
 You'll go to the Microsoft Endpoint Manager admin center, where you'll need to select iOS.iPadOS enrollment.
-Next, you'll need to choose the enrollment program because you'll need to give Microsoft permission to send user and device information to Apple.
+Next, choose the enrollment program; you'll need to give Microsoft permission to send user and device information to Apple.

 Once you give consent, you'll be able to download your public encryption key (.pem).
 The .pem file will be used to request a trust-relationship certificate from Apple.

 ### Use the public key certificate to download an ADE token from Apple